bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

 API Documentation Guidelines
 ============================

-This guide documents the Ruby on Rails API documentation guidelines.
+This guide documents the Ruby on Quails API documentation guidelines.

 After reading this guide, you will know: